timdorr/tesla-api/docs/api-basics/authentication.md

 >
 > Tesla has deprecated the `/oauth/token` endpoint in favor of using `auth.tesla.com`.
 I'm working on updating the documentation as soon as possible.
 This documentation is still missing handling for MFA users.
 Feel free to discuss this in [issue #260](https://github.com/timdorr/tesla-api/issues/260).

+> Avoid setting your `User-Agent` to one that looks like a browser.
+If Tesla detects this the first step can result in the request responding with a page of JS which hits a /TSPD/ endpoint instead of returning the auth form.

 Tesla uses a separate SSO service (auth.tesla.com) for authentication across their app and website.
 This service is designed around a browser-based flow using OAuth 2.0, but also appears to have support for Open ID Connect.
 This supports both obtaining an access token and refreshing it as it expires.

 ## Logging in